keshav1207/keshav1207/README.md

 - 👋 Hi there,
-  I’m Keshav, a coding enthusiast 🧑‍💻  mainly interested in web and software development.
+-  I’m Keshav😁 , a coding enthusiast 🧑‍💻  mainly interested in web and software development.

-  I'm originally from Mauritius 🦤 and currently living in Toronto 🍁.
+-  I'm originally from Mauritius 🦤 and currently living in Toronto 🍁.

-  I started learning how to code as a hobby in  May 2022 while working as an Accountant before developing a passion for it and deciding to switch to the tech industry.
+-  I started learning how to code as a hobby in May 2022 while working as an Accountant before developing a passion for it and deciding to switch to the tech industry.

-  I'm currently focusing on developing full stack applications using the MERN stack.
+-  I'm currently focusing on developing full stack applications using the MERN stack.